apptainer/singularity/e2e/help/README.md

 * Update the help text in the `testdata/help` directory.

 ```
-singlularity help inspect > e2e/testdata/help/help-inspect.txt
+singularity help inspect > e2e/testdata/help/help-inspect.txt
 ```

 ## Running the help tests

-* To verify this test, modify the `Makefile` to add both a verbose flag and a filter flag (`go test -v -r helpContentTests`) and than run the tests.
+* To verify this test, modify the `Makefile` to add both a verbose flag and a filter flag (`go test -v -r helpContentTests`) and then run the tests.

 ```
 SINGULARITY_E2E=1 make -C builddir e2e-test